-Make a meal in minutes with leftover baked sweet potatoes.
-Fresh fruit, crisp veggies and healthy proteins will turn those plain spuds into a nutritious meal of mouthwatering Sweet and Savory Baked Sweet Potatoes.
+Make a meal in minutes with leftover toaster oven baked sweet potatoes 2 ways.
+Fresh fruit, crisp veggies, and healthy proteins will turn your plain spuds into a nutritious and satisfying meal that’s perfect for breakfast, lunch, or dinner.

 It happened again.
 You read another inspiring article online and said “Hey babe, let’s be organized people!”

 The kind of people who get their sweaters from the dresser and not a laundry basket because they actually put their clean clothes away.
 That couple at the store buying a full cart of groceries for their optimistic meal plan featuring 7 different recipes.

 It lasted for a solid two weeks but now the laundry’s still in the basket and the fridge is full of ingredients for recipes you don’t want to make.

 We’ve been there too, it’s a sucky feeling and to top it off you still gotta make dinner right?

 Fortunately, on Sunday night you cooked a few extra toaster oven baked sweet potatoes.
 Always a genius idea since you can refrigerate them for up to 5 days.

 So let’s grab the black beans, pepper jack cheese and avocado you bought for those pie-in-the-sky weekday enchiladas.
 Ricotta cheese for lasagna we both know is never going to happen.
 And might as well bring the blackberries earmarked for a fresh pie you are just dying to make after 10 hours at work.

 A quick pass by the condiments and you’re all set to whip up a pair of sweet and savory baked sweet potatoes.

 These overstuffed spuds are more of a Not-A-Recipe kind of recipe.
 A jumping off point for ingredients you might have on hand and fun flavor pairings to try.
 So don’t be afraid to substitute with what’s in your fridge.